Stay informed

 1 Office news

-Mr. , March 5, 2024, Yves Thiery will provide an explanation and critical reflections on the judgment of the Antwerp Labor Court of December 13, 2023.
-The court ruled that a guarantee limitation of two years in a collective disability insurance, which only applies to insured persons with psychological conditions and not to those with physical conditions, does not meet the discrimination test.
+Mr. Yves Thiery will provide commentary and critical analysis on the judgment of the Antwerp Labour Court of 13 December 2023 during the Current Affairs Lecture of the KU Leuven Pension Law Course on Tuesday , 5 March 2024.
+The court ruled that a two-year limitation of coverage in a collective disability insurance policy, which applies only to insured persons with mental disorders and not to those with physical disorders, does not meet the discrimination test.
 You can find more information and register here

-Unfortunately, we have to let you know that Rush Hour HR, which was scheduled for March 12, 2024, is canceled.
-You will hear from us as soon as a new date is announced.
+Unfortunately, we have to inform you that Spitsuur HR, scheduled for March 12, 2024, has been canceled.
+We'll let you know as soon as a new date is announced.

 3 Social inspector Franz Kafka

 First fact.
-There are approximately 600,000 salary trucks on the road in Belgium.
-The employer pays a “solidarity contribution” to the RSZ on this benefit in kind, which is calculated on the basis of the CO2 emissions.
-The employee pays a tax that takes into account, among other things, the catalog value and CO2 emissions.
+There are approximately 600,000 company cars on the road in Belgium.
+The employer pays a "solidarity contribution" to the National Social Security Office (NSSO) on this benefit in kind, which is calculated based on CO2 emissions.
+The employee pays a tax that takes into account factors such as the list price and CO2 emissions.

 Second fact.
-The employer is obliged to pay his employee at least the wage determined in sectoral collective labor agreements.
-Some sectoral collective labor agreements do not specify which wage elements must be taken into account, but in others, including the liberal professions sector (PC 336), this is the case.
-The collective labor agreement states that all wage elements are taken into account, including benefits in kind.
-If the sum of the wage in money and the wage in the form of the benefit in kind reaches or exceeds the minimum wage, the employer complies with the sectoral collective labor agreement with regard to the minimum wage.
+The employer is obligated to pay their employee at least the wage established in sectoral collective bargaining agreements.
+Some sectoral collective bargaining agreements do not specify which wage elements must be taken into account, while others, including those in the liberal professions sector (article 336), do.
+In those cases, the collective bargaining agreement stipulates that all wage elements are taken into account, including benefits in kind.
+If the sum of the cash wage and the wage in the form of the benefit in kind reaches or exceeds the minimum wage, the employer complies with the sectoral collective bargaining agreement regarding the minimum wage.

-Not so according to the social inspection.
+Not so, according to the social inspectorate.
 The benefit of private use of a company car is not included in the exhaustive list of benefits in kind that the employer may grant.
-See Article 6, § 2 of the Wage Protection Act of 12 April 1965.
-The benefit therefore does not count towards the minimum wage...
+See Article 6, § 2 of the Wage Protection Act of April 12, 1965.
+Therefore, the benefit does not count towards the minimum wage..

-The Constitutional Court recognized in 2014 that the legislator has developed a contribution scheme that is particularly advantageous for company vehicles compared to the social contributions due on other benefits in kind granted to employees (GwH 17 July 2014).
-The Court did not consider that this was an illegal advantage.
+In 2014, the Constitutional Court recognized that the legislature had developed a contribution scheme that was particularly advantageous for company vehicles compared to the social security contributions due on other benefits in kind granted to employees (Constitutional Court, July 17, 2014).
+The Court did not raise the concern that this constituted an illegal advantage.

-And besides, the legislator can, on the one hand - in the Wage Protection Act - indirectly prohibit the granting of a certain benefit in kind and, on the other hand, not only tolerate but also regulate the same benefit separately - and very favorably for employer and employee - at the in terms of social security contributions and taxes?
+And by the way, can the legislator on the one hand – in the Wage Protection Act – indirectly prohibit the granting of a certain benefit in kind and on the other hand not only tolerate that same benefit but also regulate it separately – and very favorably for both employer and employee – in terms of social security contributions and taxes?

 ludo.vermeulen@mploy.be